1 / 10

 And, of course, if you’re a paid-up member of the Android ecosystem then you’ll be familiar with Google Maps as your navigation tool while you can access your Spotify to stream music or access the music on your smartphone via Bluetooth.

-For the most part, that’s pretty easy on the screen.
-The location of it in your peripheral vision means it’s not quite as intrusive as some other systems.
-However, the interface does need a tweak as some of the menu icons are far too small to jab at with your finger when you’re on the move.
+The location of the screen in your peripheral vision means it’s not quite as intrusive as some other systems.
+However, the Polestar 2's interface does need a tweak as some of the menu icons are far too small to jab at with your finger when you’re on the move.
 We’d always advocate the use of a separate control – it’s so much safer.

 The Polestar 2 has been designed with families in mind.
 There are 405 litres of rear boot space that’s easily accessible via the hatchback.
 This can be accessed hands-free and the sensor claims to be ‘extra wide’ – we certainly had no trouble getting it to open.